Bug report #13947

 With Juerghen's fix the layer will be invalid.
 Still unsure if the patch really solve that problem though.

 I'll try to elaborate the test a bit more.

-#6 Updated by Sebastian Dietrich over 1 year ago
+#6 Updated by Sebastian Dietrich about 7 years ago

 Nice fix :-)